 Thanks to the numerous benefits it provides, leaders in the healthcare industry are taking note.
 Which is evidenced by the industry’s expected growth of 37.5% between 2023 and 2030.

 While AI cannot replace the critical thinking and empathy of healthcare professionals, it can certainly enhance their abilities.
 By providing them with the necessary tools to make informed decisions that ultimately benefit patients.

 With the potential to change the healthcare industry, it’s no wonder why so many are excited about what the future holds for AI in healthcare.

 Thanks to technological advances and new knowledge, the future of healthcare will be more personalized than ever before.
 That means more patients can get the help they really need.

-Plus, healthcare technology like artificial intelligence, 3D imaging, virtual reality, and more, will continue to improve.
+Plus, healthcare technology will continue to improve.
 Most notable is the fact that virtual healthcare will be more prominent and available than ever.